4ndygu/civicrm_osdi/README.md

 For more information on how to use or extend this application, please check the `docs` folder.

+This extension to CiviCRM was built by Andy Gu for Google Summer of Code 2018.
+This repository's single purpose is to contain Andy Gu's submission to GSoC 2018.

 [![Coverage Status](https://coveralls.io/repos/github/4ndygu/civicrm_osdi/badge.svg?branch=master)](https://coveralls.io/github/4ndygu/civicrm_osdi?branch=master)

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

-This extension to CiviCRM was built by Andy Gu for Google Summer of Code 2018.

 ## Requirements